dlops-io/cheese-app-v2/README.md

 ### App Components
 - Open folder `frontend-react/src/components`
-- Review the components of the app
+- Review components of the app
-  -
+  - Layout for common components such as Header, Footer
+  - Chat for all the chat components

 ---